shirtsgroup/InterMol/testing/README.md

                         path for GROMACS binary, needed for energy evaluation -l path, --lmppath path
-                        path for LAMMPS binary, needed for energy evaluation
+                        path for LAMMPS binary, needed for energy evaluation -v, --verbose         print conversion output to console, -v for INFO level, -vv for DEBUG level
 ````